 After months and months of extensive testing of top-rated baby carriers, we've learned a few things about their functionality and which features matter for parents on the go.
-With babywearing rising in popularity, the number of competing products has grown giving the modern parent a myriad of styles and choices to consider.
-In this article, we'll share the lessons we learned so you can narrow your options down to a few carriers that will work best for your baby and your budget.
+With babywearing rising in popularity, the number of competing products has grown, giving the modern parent a myriad of styles and choices to consider.
+In this article, we'll share the lessons we learned so you can narrow down your options to a few carriers that will work best for your baby and your budget.

 Why Purchase a Baby Carrier?

 Babywearing is a great practice for keeping your baby happy and building a stronger bond.
 Carriers allow you to keep your baby close and content while leaving your hands free to perform other tasks.
 The ability to hold and bond with your baby while getting things done can make a top-ranked baby carrier a must-have piece of baby gear.